MatthewLabs/MLTableAlert/README.md

 Demo
 ---
-A demo project, called **MLTableAlertDemo**, is included in the project so you will see how to use this class.
+A demo project, called **MLTableAlertDemo**, is included so you will see how to use this class.

 License
 ---